 Choose the Right Team-Building Exercise

-I don’t think the problem is with team-building exercises in general, it’s with trite and embarrassing exercises.
+The problem isn’t with team-building exercises in general, it’s with trite and embarrassing exercises.

 In fact, there’s a great deal of data that supports the positive impact of team-building activities on team performance, but the activities must consider the personalities of the people on the team and be consistent with employee values and ethics.
 Instead of forced bonding exercises, consider shared outings with team members.